 Shih-Yang (Sean) Liu

-I'm a PhD student at HKUST, where I work on efficient deep learning (Compression and Parameter-efficient Finetuning).
-I am a member of Vision and System Design Lab (VSDL), advised by Prof. Tim Kwang-Ting CHENG.
-I am also mentored by Zechun Liu, and we work closely on model quantization.
+I received my PhD from HKUST, where I was a member of the Vision and System Design Lab (VSDL), advised by Prof. Tim Kwang-Ting CHENG.
+I was also mentored by Zechun Liu, and we worked closely on model quantization.

 Email / Google Scholar / Twitter(X) / Github